 CRI provides support to victims of domestic violence and abuse aged 16 and over living in Bournemouth.
 The service also provides a Pattern Changing Course.
 You can self refer to this service by calling 01202 209457

 The Poole outreach service provides support to victims of domestic violence and abuse aged 16 and over living in Poole.
 There is a drop in at Ted Webster Children's Centre on Fridays from 10am to 12noon.
 The service also provides a Pattern Changing Course.
 The service can be contacted on 01202 710777.

-Refuges can offer a safe place to stay for victims of domestic violence and abuse who need to leave their homes.
+Refuges can offer a safe place to stay for victims of domestic abuse who need to leave their homes.
 There are two refuges located in Dorset County - one in North Dorset and one in West Dorset.
 These are part of the You First countywide integrated domestic abuse service and can be contacted via the single point of contact team on 0800 032 5204.
 In addition there are refuges in Bournemouth and Poole provided by BCHA.

 Bournemouth 01202 547755

 Please note that the refuge numbers are 24 hours and can be used for help and advice when needed.